BayernMuller/vibra/README.md

 ]
 ```

-##### - recognizing non-WAV files
+##### Recognizing non-WAV files
-* You need to install FFmpeg on your system to decode non-WAV media files.
+* To decode non-WAV media files, FFmpeg must be installed on your system.
-* Vibra will try to locate FFmpeg in your PATH environment variable.
-Alternatively, you can specify the FFmpeg path by setting the `FFMPEG_PATH` environment variable.
+* Vibra will attempt to locate FFmpeg in your system's PATH environment variable.
+If you prefer, you can explicitly specify the FFmpeg path by setting the `FFMPEG_PATH` environment variable.
 ```bash
 # Automatically find FFmpeg in PATH
 vibra --recognize --file out.mp3